War 2 (film): Marketing

 The film's teaser was released on 20 May 2025, coinciding with Rao's 42nd birthday.
 The teaser was heavily criticised for its low-grade visuals, production quality and action choreography.
 Some fans also expressed disappointment with the casting of Rao, suggesting that he appeared miscast in the film.
 Additionally, it received backlash for marketing its release date in the teaser as "This Independence Day - 14 August" since that date is celebrated as Pakistan's Independence Day.
 This marketing choice was questioned by netizens regarding its appropriateness for a patriotic film.
 Filmmaker Ram Gopal Varma was widely condemned for sharing a vulgar and insensitive social media post regarding Advani's bikini appearance in the teaser.
 The post was later deleted following public outrage.
 The official trailer was released on 25 July 2025.
 The film's pre-release event was held on 10 August 2025 in Hyderabad.

 Release

 Theatrical

 War 2 was released in theatres on 14 August 2025, coinciding with the Indian Independence Day weekend in standard, IMAX, D-Box, ICE, 4DX, EPIQ, Dolby Cinema and other premium formats, with dubbed versions in Telugu and Tamil, clashing with Coolie.
 It is the first Indian film to be shown and graded in the Dolby Cinema format.

 Distribution

 Sithara Entertainments acquired the distribution rights of the film in the Telugu states for ₹90 crore.
 Think Studios acquired the distribution rights in Tamil Nadu.

 Home media

-The film began streaming on Netflix from 9 October 2025.
+The film began streaming on Netflix from 9 October 2025 and premiered on Star Gold on 26 January 2026.